 5. Support local economy

-Get yourself coconut, buy souvenirs from Everto organisation to support locals.
+Get yourself coconut, buy responsible souvenirs from Everto organisation to support locals.
 I was able to buy cold press coconut oil on Walea Island, hand made by locals.
 You can also buy local honey which will support bee-keepers and help to save the bees from extinction.
+Shopping locally while traveling is very important for local economy!

 How to get to Togeans?